PriyanshuPilaniwala032/Speak-Genie/workflows/README.md

 ```GET /```: Retrieves the complete, ranked list of popular workflows.
 This is the primary data endpoint.

 ```POST /refresh```: Triggers the main.py data collection script to run as a background process, allowing for on-demand data updates.

-You can view interactive API documentation by running the server and visiting ```http://127.0.0.1:8000/docs.```